-Recent Dublin-based directing credits include the award-winning Knowing Nathan by Tony Doyle and Laura O’Shea (The Complex, Dublin/ Galway Fringe Festival-Winner of the Judge’s Choice Award 2018), Shakers (Smock Alley, 2019), It Will Break (Smock Alley, 2019) and Constellations (The Samuel Beckett Theatre, 2016).
-She has been assistant director to Maeve Stone at The Peacock, a stage at The Abbey, Ireland’s National Theatre, and to Stone and Kate Davis and Emma Valente of Australia’s The Rabble at Fringe Lab.
+Other directing credits include the award-winning Knowing Nathan by Tony Doyle and Laura O’Shea (The Complex, Dublin/ Galway Fringe Festival, Winner of the Judge’s Choice Award 2018) and Goodnight, Lovelace (Links Hall, Chicago, Winner of the A&H Council Prize at UT Dallas), Shakers (Smock Alley, 2019), It Will Break (Smock Alley, 2019) and Constellations (The Samuel Beckett Theatre, 2016).

 Claudia has honed her directing craft by working as an assistant director at The Peacock at The Abbey, Ireland's National Theatre, with the American Musical Theatre Project, Australia's award-winning The Rabble, Chicago's Remy Bumppo Theater Company, and as a movement director with Rough Magic.
 Her work has been supported by Dublin's Fringe Lab, Clare County Council, and Fishamble: The New Play Company.

 As a playwright, her debut one-woman play The Wendy House debuted at Smock Alley, Boy’s School in May 2018 (★★★★- The Arts Review).
 Her short play The Marble Contraption was published online by the Olivier award-winning Fishamble: The New Play Company.
 She has also written for Northwestern's leading children's theatre Imagine U. She has also served as a playwriting mentor for ASSITEJ’s ‘In the Works’ Theatre for Young Audiences festival in South Africa.